danawoodman/blog/src/articles/jsdoc-javascript-commenting.md

 ---
-title: "Using jsdoc style commenting in JavaScript"
+title: Using jsdoc style commenting in JavaScript
-date: "2014-05-02"
+date: 2014-05-02
 tags: ["javascript"]
 ---
 File this one under "note to self", but knowing how to properly comment your JavaScript is an important part of being a proficient developer.